STILL LIFE IN CHIAROSCURO LEVEL1 – (5 weeks)

 Pre Sign-up Required.

 GOALS: The goal is to complete a chiaroscuro painting with a focus on dramatic lighting effect.
 We will focus on painting not the objects, but rather the abstract beauty of the light emerging from the darkness.
-Each session will prepare us for each next step.
+Each weekly lesson will prepare us for each next step.
 The instructor will demo each step.
-By the end of each 4 sessions, the student will
+By the end of each 5 weeks, the student will

 - Finish a strong 3 dimensional chiaroscuro still life painting